-- Improve NRC data aggregation and visual data presentation for key stakeholders. - Improve response to NRC Service Alerts within 7 days of receipt. - Improve the following domains from the Hospital Consumer Assessment of Healthcare Providers and Systems Survey (HCAHPS) measures from fiscal year 2023 average to at least the CMS achievement threshold.
+- Update and improve NRC data aggregation and visual data presentation for key stakeholders. - Improve the following domains from the Hospital Consumer Assessment of Healthcare Providers and Systems Survey (HCAHPS) measures from fiscal year 2024 average to at least the CMS achievement threshold.